twisted/pydoctor/README.rst

 ^^^^^^^^^^^^^^^^

 * Drop Python 3.7 and support Python 3.13.
-* Add support for doc-comments as found in Sphinx.
-Use the special comment formatting ``#:`` to start the comment instead of just ``#``.
-  Comments need to be either on a line of their own before the definition, or immediately after the assignment on the same line.
 * Implement canonical HTML element (``<link rel="canonical" href="..."/>``) to help search engines reduce outdated content.
   Enable this feature by passing the base URL of the API documentation with option ``--html-base-url``.
 * Improve collection of objects: